vacp2p/roadmap/content/qa/waku/2025q1-status-go-functional-testing.md

 Additionally, work on enhancing the framework to support more advanced functional testing scenarios as these tests are implemented.

 **Alignment with VAC Narratives:**
-- By helping create a robust functional testing framework for Status Go, VAC QA contributes directly to the narrative of internal collaboration and efficiency.
+* By helping create a robust functional testing framework for Status Go, VAC QA contributes directly to the narrative of internal collaboration and efficiency.
-- By finding issues in the project code and specs during testing, VAC QA strengthens the RFC culture, contributing to continuous improvement and community engagement.
+* By finding issues in the project code and specs during testing, VAC QA strengthens the RFC culture, contributing to continuous improvement and community engagement.

+Here’s a concise **Alignment with FURPS** section tailored to the provided content:

+**Alignment with FURPS:**
+* **Functionality**:
+  * By implementing tests for core `status-go` features such as messages, contact requests, and group chats,
+  * this effort ensures the robustness and correctness of Waku-related functionality.
+* **Reliability**:
+  * Comprehensive testing identifies and prevents regressions,
+  * ensuring stable and predictable behavior for `status-go`.
+* **Supportability**:
+  * Enhancing the functional testing framework makes it easier to adapt and maintain as new features are added or existing ones evolve.

 ## Task List